facebookresearch/Mephisto/packages/mephisto-task/README.md

 See `previewHtml` as well, which uses this flag to provide a helper prop for describing static preview screens.

-### `isLoading`

-A boolean flag to be used to render a loading state while a task is handshaking with the Mephisto server backend and initializing.
-Once the `initialTaskData` is loaded, this will be set to `true`.

 ### `previewHtml`

 A preview HTML snippet to show for the task in preview mode.
 You can use this to provide a static task preview screen or use `isPreview` for something more custom.

-### `isOnboarding`

-A flag to determine if the current task data is from a real task or an onboarding task.
-Allows rendering different views for onboarding.
-Submission is still handled with `handleSubmit`.

 ### `blockedReason`